Do You Participate in 30-Day Challenges?

 Decide how you’ll gauge your success each day.
 For some goals, it’s easy: if you did your 30 pushups, you completed your day.
 Other goals may be more difficult to gauge.
 If you have a wearable fitness tracker — which has become a popular way to promote healthy choices — you can use it to gauge your movement, sleep, and steps.

-Each day you complete your challenge, cross it off with pen, give yourself a sticker, or color that row bright pink.
+Each day you complete your challenge, cross it off with a pen, give yourself a sticker, or color that row bright pink.
 Give yourself an action to show you’ve completed that day.

 Celebrate your Successes